 In Years 2 & 4 these basic skills are developed, deepened and honed in more directed courses, looking at specific core areas of rabbinic work.
 These include life cycle events; death, dying and bereavement; social action; spirituality; Jewish festivals; and mental health.
 In each of these areas students will be introduced to theory, practice, pastoral components and Jewish values.

 In Year 3, students will spend one day a week through the year embedded in the key Jewish social welfare providers in the UK – Jewish Care and Norwood, primarily (though where appropriate other Jewish welfare organisations may be introduced to students as well).
 Here students will experience the full range of work undertaken by these organisations, including care homes, mental health services, family and child services, counselling services, services relating to long- and short-unemployment, disability, etc. Students will work with long- term volunteers to experience many, if not all, of these core areas of work.
 Students will participate in volunteer training through Jewish Care.
 Finally, students will meet regularly with a member of faculty at Leo Baeck College (both in groups and individually) to facilitate amalgamation of this learning into their growth as rabbinic students.
-There is also a second education module.
+There is also a second education module and a module about Israel.

 In Year 5, students will focus on the acquisition of leadership and management skills at an advanced level, particularly those skills relevant to synagogue development, change management and the pastoral needs of communities.
 Students will study both the academic research on these issues, particularly as it is relevant to faith communities, and reflect on their own experience in placements in congregations in relation to these topics.
 Students will also participate in the module entitled ‘Transition to the Rabbinate’ as part of the MA which enables students to reflect on their transformation from student rabbi to rabbi and engage in discussion based on students’ practical experience in congregational placements.